Tinkerforge/doc/en/source/Hardware/Bricklets/Linear_Poti.rst

 .. image:: /Images/Bricklets/bricklet_linear_poti_master_600.jpg
    :scale: 100 %
-   :alt: Master Brick with connected Linear Poti Bricklet
+   :alt: Linear Poti Bricklet connected to Master Brick
    :align: center
    :target: ../../_images/Bricklets/bricklet_linear_poti_master_1200.jpg

-If you then connect the Brick to the PC over USB, you should see a tab named "Linear Poti Bricklet" in the Brick Viewer after you pressed "connect".
+If you connect the Brick to the PC over USB, you should see a new tab named "Linear Poti Bricklet" in the Brick Viewer after a moment.
+Select this tab.
-Select it.

 If everything went as expected the Brick Viewer should look as depicted below.